 These codes report the services of a physician providing ongoing review and revision of a patient's care plan involving complex or multidisciplinary care modalities.
-Only one physician may report this code per patient per 30-day period, and only if more than 30 minutes is spent during the 30 days.
+Only one physician may report this code per patient per 30-day period, and only if more than 3015 minutes or more are minutes is spent during the 30 days.
 Do not use this code for supervision of patients in nursing facilities or under the care of home health agencies unless the patient requires recurrent supervision of therapy.
 Also, low intensity and infrequent supervision services are not reported separately.